ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Note that the statements inside an if statement should be followed by a semicolon, but there is no need to place one after the closing curly braces of the code blocks.
     -   An if statement only runs a set of statements if the condition is true.
     -   An if... else statement runs one set of code if the condition is true or a different set if it is false.
+*   Switch Statements
+    -   A switch statement starts with a variable called the switch value.
+Each case indicates a possible value for this variable and the code that should run if the variable matches the value.
+    -   Example;
+    -   switch (level) {
+    -   case 'One':
+    -       title = 'Level 1';
+    -       break;
+    -
+    -   case 'Two':
+    -       title = 'Level 2';
+    -       break;
+    -
+    -   case 'Three':
+    -       title = 'Level 3';
+    -       break;
+    -
+    -   default:
+    -       title = 'Test';
+    -       break;
+    -   }
+        *   Here, the variable named level is the switch value.
+If the value of the level variable is the string One, then the code for the first case is executed.
+If it is Two, the second case is executed.
+If it is Three, the third case is executed.
+If it is none of these, the code for the default case is executed.
+        *   The entire statement lives in one code block, and a colon separates the option from the statements that are to be run if the case mathces the switch value.
+    -   If...
+Else vs. Switch
+        *   If...
+Else - There is no need to provide an else option, you can just use an if statement.
+With a series of if statements, they are all checked even if a match has been found so it performs more slowly than a switch.
+        *   Switch - You have a default option that is run if none of the cases match.
+If a match is found, that code is run; then the break statement stops the rest of the switch statement running providing better performance than multiple if statements.